 Settlements crash for many reasons, but they generally fall into 2 categories – ones that you can reasonably anticipate, and ones that you can’t.
 In the first category, if the lender is still not ready to book in settlement a couple of days beforehand, warning bells should be ringing and pressure should be placed on them to get a move on.
 Similarly, caveats registered on title should raise red flags, as they need to be removed prior to settlement.

 In the second category, sometimes things happen on the day that are beyond anyone’s control.
-I have heard horror stories where building evacuations or lock downs have prevented any settlements from occurring, or where people get stuck in lifts with the cheques.
+With paper settlements, I have heard horror stories where building evacuations or lock downs have prevented any settlements from occurring, or where people get stuck in lifts with the cheques.
 Less dramatically, there may simply be a typo in a cheque, or a document may be misplaced.

 WHO is liable for a settlement crash?